swift502/KrtkusRetro/README.md

 # Krtkus Retro Case

-3D printed case for the [Krtkus](https://github.com/swift502/Krtkus) keyboard in the style of IBM Model M. With foldable feet!
+3D printed case for the [Krtkus](https://github.com/swift502/Krtkus) keyboard in the style of IBM Model M.

 The inner construction bends the PCB to give it some curvature, though a lot less than the original Model M. The LED indicators are also only decorative.

 Overall the build is more of a concept for something I'd love to see manufactured properly by people who know what they're doing.
-But it's still pretty!
+But it's still pretty, and has foldable feet!

 ![](images/2.webp)